-- --session-id <ID> Specifies the guest session to be closed by ID.
-Optional. - --session-name <name or pattern> Specifies the guest session to be closed by name.
-Optional.
-Multiple sessions can be specified by using a pattern containing wildcards. - --all Close all guest sessions.
-Optional. - updatega|updateadditions|updateguestadditions Ugrades Guest Additions already installed on the guest.
-(Only already installed Guest Additions 4.0 and later).
+- --session-id <ID> Specifies the guest session by its ID.
+Optional. - --session-name <name or pattern> Specifies the guest session by its name, or multiple sessions using a pattern containing wildcards.
+Optional. - <PID0> [<PID1> [...]]
+Specifies a list of process identifiers (PIDs) of guest processes to be terminated.
+Mandatory. - closesession Closes specified guest sessions, specified either by session ID or name.